YeshaSonara/Boxing-With-Friends/README.md

 ## Oorjthandhram.js
-Enjoy a professional Boxing match remotely against your friend while open CSV utilizes your camera to combine photography and augmented reality to capture, manipulate and track opponent’s face in real-time
+Andoird App that lets you enjoy a professional Boxing match remotely against your friends while OpenCV utilizes your camera to combine photography and augmented reality to capture, manipulate and track opponent’s face in real-time.

 ### How the braches will be set up